-A lot of times we think we need to have everything in place to be ready to launch a digital product.
+A lot of times we think we need to have everything in place to be ready for a digital product launch.
 All the systems, all the automations, all the processes—all polished and perfect.
 All ready before we hit “publish”.

 But most of the time, this isn’t the case.
 In fact, most of the time, this can only hurt or delay your launch.

 You can always automate later.
 You can always build more systems and processes into what you’ve created later.
 Start with simplicity, always.

 Take Chimp Essentials, my MailChimp training course.
 When I first launched it, there wasn’t much of an automated sales process in place.
 Instead of building automations for funnels (even though the course covers this!) or building out a massive marketing plan or even a super customized WordPress theme for the course, I spent 99% of my time on making the actual video lessons informative, short and actionable.
 Those things were “nice to haves”.
 Whereas the actual video content, the stuff people were going to be paying me for, were “need to haves”.

 If I had waited until all the “nice to haves” were finished, I wouldn’t have launched the course until just now.
 I wouldn’t have 900+ students who’d been through the lessons, given me feedback and helped me make the course even stronger.
 And of course they weren’t as concerned as me that the “nice to haves” weren’t finished yet.
 That’s because those things would have been cool but were obviously not necessary.
 They got what they paid for: the lessons.